Cartica to drop legal action against Itaú-CorpBanca merger

-SAO PAULO (Reuters) - U.S. investment firm Cartica Management LLC will drop further legal action challenging a merger between Brazil’s Itaú Unibanco Holding SA and Chile’s CorpBanca SA after efforts to block the deal were dismissed in Chilean and American courts, a senior executive said on Monday.
+SAO PAULO, Dec 15 (Reuters) - U.S. investment firm Cartica Management LLC will drop further legal action challenging a merger between Brazil’s Itaú Unibanco Holding SA and Chile’s CorpBanca SA after efforts to block the deal were dismissed in Chilean and American courts, a senior executive said on Monday.

 Cartica will drop a plan to appeal a September ruling by a court in the Southern District of New York dismissing a complaint over poor disclosure of terms in the Itaú-CorpBanca deal, said Mike Lubrano, a managing director at the Washington D.C.-based firm.